Balavardhanreddy5872/Wikipedia-based-document-Ranking/README.txt

 TOPIC : WIKIPEDIA BASED DOCUMENT - RANKING

-1. In the terminal Extract the Zip file "P39-MiniProject-BALUR.zip" and move to the folder "P39-MiniProject-BALUR" and navigate to code folder.
   Installation:
   i.
 Ensure you have Python installed on your machine. ii.
 Install the necessary libraries using pip: iii.	'pip install nltk  matplotlib' iv.
 Download any additional pakages require to run code.

-2. Download the dataset from the drive and place the documents in the code folder.(This is zip extract the documents wiki_Dataset folder in Code folder inside P39-MiniProject-Bal03) link : https://drive.google.com/file/d/1iXFaE93I1J2Cau25milsul2A6sqMP3NY/view?usp=drive_link
+2. Download the dataset from the drive and place the documents in the code folder. link : https://drive.google.com/file/d/1iXFaE93I1J2Cau25milsul2A6sqMP3NY/view?usp=drive_link

-3. Download the json fold of inverted index (inverted_index.json) from the drive and place them in the code folder (save this in code folder in the P39-MiniProject-Bal03 ) link : https://drive.google.com/file/d/1k8iEABgnskBifO5Ig-R0B4X0Vpr4hYEn/view?usp=drive_link
+3. Download the json fold of inverted index (inverted_index.json) from the drive and place them in the code folder link : https://drive.google.com/file/d/1k8iEABgnskBifO5Ig-R0B4X0Vpr4hYEn/view?usp=drive_link

 HOW TO THE RUN CODE :